meshonline/DragonFly/README.md

 ### Features:
 1. Locate positions of all joints directly by color tracking.
-2. Global optimized solution for color tracking.
+2. Global optimal solution for color tracking.
 3. Mixture gaussian model for color learning.
 4. Freely turn around your body in 360 degrees.
-5. Export motion capture data to 'bvh' format automatically.
+5. Export motion capture data to 'BVH' format automatically.

 ### Support systems:
 1. macOS